 Survey on Europeana

 How has digitisation transformed cultural heritage institutions?
 Which is the role of Europeana in this transformation?
-Between May 5 and September 30, 2020, it will be possible to take part in Carlotta Capurro‘s study that is trying to find an answer to these questions.
+Please take part in Carlotta Capurro‘s study that is trying to find an answer to these questions.

 Europeana is a cultural initiative financed by the European Commission with the support of the EU Member States.
 Its core business is the management of Europeana.eu, the European Union’s digital platform for cultural heritage.
 Europeana’s tasks are not limited to the aggregation of digital cultural heritage data from European cultural institutions.
 They include the support and promotion of the digital transformation of the European cultural heritage sector.
 To this end, Europeana has developed best practice and standards for cultural heritage institutions.